SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 My list of top San Francisco museums starts with our most visited, the California Academy of Sciences.

-With just one ticket, you can see the four-story Osher Rainforest, Steinhart Aquarium, Morrison Planetarium, and the Kimball Natural History Museum.
-Yes, all four are under one roof!
+With just one ticket, you can see the four-story Osher Rainforest, the Steinhart Aquarium, the Morrison Planetarium, and the Kimball Natural History Museum.

-Some of the other really cool things about this museum in San Francisco are the rare white alligator (Claude), the Earthquake exhibit, and the living green roof.
+Yes, you'll find all four under one (living) roof!
+Some of the other really cool things about this museum in San Francisco are the rare white alligator, Claude, and the Earthquake exhibit.

 They also offer behind-the-scenes tours and have a fun 21+ Nightlife events every Thursday night (except on certain holidays).

-You will find it on the eastern end of Golden Gate Park.
+You will find this popular SF museum on the eastern end of Golden Gate Park.

-This family and kid-friendly attraction is a science and human perception museum.
+This family-friendly attraction focuses on science and human perception.
 Inside, you will learn about everything from how cells work to how we perceive lights and sounds.

-Some of my favorites include the Tinkerville where you can see how a clock works, the magic of magnets, and discover how electricity is made.
+The Exploratorium is one of the best San Francisco museums for kids because of areas like Tinkerville, where you can discover how a clock works, the magic of magnets, and how electricity is made.

-If you are visiting with little ones, make sure to check out the Explainer Station which will help them learn all about living systems.
+If you are visiting with little ones, make sure to also check out the Tornado Machine and the Explainer Station, which will help them learn all about living systems.

-You will find this museum in San Francisco at Pier 15 and 17.
+You will find this SF museum at Piers 15 and 17.

 >> See what it's like to visit the Exploratorium